YashRG04/SolarVerse/README.md

 Install ApexCharts again (locally this time) by running yarn add apexcharts.
 Install version 1.22.19 of Yarn by running yarn set version 1.22.19.

-Usage
-Explain how to use your project here.

-Contributing
-Explain how others can contribute to your project here.

-License
-Include the license under which your project is distributed here.